Couples in Thailand dance their way to world record

 Under the contest's rules, participants, wearing pink T-shirts and flowers in their hair, had to move their feet continuously in three different dance rhythms - the waltz, cha cha and rumba - until a change of song every few minutes when they were given a 30-second break to stretch their limbs.

-They were also given a five-minute break every hour to go to go to the toilet, said organizers.
+They were also given a five-minute break every hour to go to go to the toilet, said organisers.

 Natsiya Noorak, 37, one of the winners, said there were times she felt like giving up and took her frustration out on her dance partner.